Editor’s Note: This article was first published in May 2016. It has been updated with this week’s earthquake in Mexico.

 The baby’s eyes were tightly shut as soldiers pulled him from the rubble of his home and held him in the air.

-Four-month-old Sonies Awal spent 22 hours buried after a 7.8-magnitude quake hit Nepal last year.
+Four-month-old Sonies Awal spent 22 hours buried after a 7.8 magnitude quake hit Nepal in 2015.

 The baby was covered in dust when rescuers pulled him to safety, but he was largely unharmed.
 At the hospital, doctors said he had suffered minor bruising and a small cut on his thigh.